0xFireball/ZetaPixl/README.md

 # ZetaPixl
-An image processing library for SharpJS/C#/.NET
+An image processing library for SharpJS/C#/.NET, ported from OmniBean.ImageProcessing